g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

     <h3>e.g.: <i>What is the anthropological method?</i></h3>
     <div>I don't really know and neither of the textbooks I tried were very illuminating.
-Here's a preliminary attempt, after contact with some theoretical c-anthropologists:
+Here's a preliminary attempt, after contact with some theoretical c-anthropologists:<br><br>

     <ul>
         <li><i>Methodological relativism</i>.
 The ethnographer must put aside the literal truth of a culture's beliefs and try to look at them from the inside. <a href="#fn:10" id="fnref:10">10</a> </li>